ayushtripathi5359/mobile-medro-assignment/README.md

 Easy deployment via Expo Go for testing.

-#⚖️ Known Issues / Trade-offs
+# ⚖️ Known Issues / Trade-offs

-Expo SDK Size

 The final app bundle is slightly larger due to built-in Expo modules.

 This is a trade-off for convenience, faster setup, and integrated features like OTA updates.

-Native Modules

 Some third-party libraries that rely on native code may require ejecting from the Expo managed workflow.

 Ejecting allows deeper native access but increases project complexity.

-TypeScript Strict Mode

 Enabling strict mode can cause additional type warnings during development.

 However, it ensures cleaner, safer, and more maintainable code in the long run.

-Tailwind on React Native (NativeWind)

 There may be a small delay in style updates during hot reload.